CookMateBangkit/CookMate-API/README.md

 ### On local computer
   1. Make sure you have downloaded the Cookmate-API repository
-  2. Make sure you have also downloaded the ML model and taro one Cookmate-API repository
+  2. Make sure you have also downloaded the ML model and saved it in the Cookmate-API repository.
   3. Make sure you have also downloaded python and the required dependencies in requirements.txt
   4. Open CLI and direct to this repository
   5. Run the command `uvicorn --host 0.0.0.0 --port 8050 main:app`